icollier77/password-generator/README.md

 ### Different logical approach

 However, as the assignment specifications were quite different from this video, my solution diverged significantly.
-I had to ask the user for input (which character sets to use) and therefore, had to 1) validate the input; 2) loop if no valid input is provided.
+I had to ask the user for input (i.e., which character sets to use) and therefore, had to 1) validate the input; 2) loop if no valid input is provided.

 ### Adding randomization

-I also did not like that all character sets, when joined together in a mega-array, still have a predictable structure.
-So I used the [code snippet 446][shuffle-array-url] from StackOverflow to create a function that would **randomize the mega-array** before the application picks additional characters from it to reach the specify password length.
+I also did not like that all character sets, when joined together in a mega-array, still had a predictable structure.
+So I used the [code snippet 446][shuffle-array-url] from StackOverflow to create a function that would **randomize the mega-array** before the application picks additional characters from it to reach the specified password length.

 The next problem I encountered was that while the generated password had the specified length, and its second part was generated from a randomized array, the first part still followed a predictable structure.
 So, I created one more function using [code snippet 64][shuffle-string-url] to **re-shuffle the password string** 10 times to ensure that the password order could not be guessed.